FAQ’s

 Do I need to do Level 2?

 Level 2 is designed to be intrinsic to training in our work and for the field.
 It is the next step following the Level 1 training.
-If you wish to teach the Tamalpa Life/Art Process® and be certified as a Tamalpa Practitioner you will be required to complete the Level 2 and 3 trainings and requirements.
+If you wish to teach the Tamalpa Life/Art Process® and be certified as a Tamalpa Practitioner you will be required to complete Level 2 and practitioner certification requirements.
 Many students come to experience Level 1 and then quickly find that once they have experienced the potential of the work for themselves they want to go on to advanced practice and to facilitate the work for others.
-Most students prefer to do both Level 1 and Level 2 training one right after the other, in order to continue training with their Level 1 training group and also to maintain a focused study of the work.
+Most students prefer to do both Level 1 and Level 2 training one right after the other, in order to continue training with their Level 1 cohort and to maintain a focused study of the work.
 It is possible to return on a different year for the Level 2 training.

 Many Level 1 students who are not sure if they wish to go on to teach, find that the Level 2 training helps them to fully embody and put into practice what they have experienced and learned in Level 1.
 We do advise that if you are applying for funding that you include the Level 2 training in your application even if you are not sure if you are going to do both Levels, as often funding is only awarded in one sum.
 We also suggest that if you are inclined to be interested in Level 2 training, that you plan ahead for it.